-Join Christine Steele for an in-depth discussion in this video Evaluating performance in a take, part of Narrative Scene Editing with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Evaluating performance in a take, part of Premiere Pro: Narrative Scene Editing.

 In a dialogue scene, we are crafting a conversation.
 Our choices as storytellers are based mainly on the actors' performances, but also on the theme of the story and the overall vision for the film.
 First and foremost, I encourage you to adopt a philosophy regarding shot selection and that is, emotion rules.
 Let's watch several takes and compare the actors' performances between the takes.
 Look for shots that inspire feelings in the viewer.
 Look for shots that inspire feelings in you.